jzuhone/YT.jl/doc/source/users_guide/data_containers.rst

 Projections
 +++++++++++

-``Projections`` are integrals of a given quantity along a s
+``Projections`` are integrals of a given quantity along a sight line

-1ight line
 .. _cut-regions:

 Cut Regions